-Subverted in the case of Meatwad, who was stated to have a huge "dick."
-That is, Dick Nixon.
+Subverted in the case of Meatwad, who was stated to have a huge "dick".
+That is, Meatwad turning into Dick Nixon.
 Ol' Tricky Dick.
-Who looks just like Abraham Lincoln Wayne Gretzky.
-And is easily mistaken for Samurai Abe Lincoln...
+Who looks just like Wayne Gretzky.
+And is easily mistaken for Samurai Abe Lincoln.

 "Interfection" is practically one long Take That directed at Turner's (and therefore Williams Street's) then-sister company AOL (when the episode was first released, the parent company was called AOL Time Warner), including references to "Instant Pestering", billing plans that can't be cancelled, and a riff on AOL's slogan at the time ("It's no wonder I'M NUMBER ONE!")